tianchanghrbcn/AutoMLClustering_full/README.md

 nohup python train_pipeline.py > output.log 2>&1 &
 ```

+- Ensure that `PYTHONPATH` is correctly set up to avoid `ModuleNotFoundError`.
 - The output and logs will be saved to the `output.log` file.

 ## Project Directory Structure